ddycai/nfa-reduction/README.md

 Compiling
 -------------

-The source is compiled into build/classes using `ant`:
+The source is compiled into build/classes using Apache Ant (you must have Apache Ant installed):

 ```
 $ ant